 This tour will suit anyone looking to explore South India, Sri Lanka and the Maldives.
 It offers a chance to fully experience life in Kerala's beautiful backwaters by spending two nights in a family home and learn a little of the spices and tea that are exported from what is known as Gods own country.
-In Sri lanka, we have the chance to see elephants in the wild, climb to Lion Rock's ancient fortress and relax on quiet beaches.
+We have the chance to see elephants in the wild, climb to Lion Rock's ancient fortress and relax on quiet beaches in Sri Lanka, and spend idyllic days filled with snorkelling, swimming and relaxing on deck or visiting traditional fishing villages and meeting the inhabitants of the beautiful Maldives.